iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * Active registered account in the governance forum and,
 * has opened a minimum of 3 topics and did read a minimum of 3 topics completely in the forum and,
-* has spent a minimum of 45 minutes (aggregated) reading posts in the forum
+* has spent a minimum of 20 minutes (aggregated) reading posts in the forum
+* These numers will be adjusted by the Governance forum moderators based on data gathered over time.

 ![|624x251](upload://cXMFChkdRcpY5NuaAioTibRjNCf.png)